-Know that you must try to arrive at school on time every day - by 8:50am.
+Know that you must try to arrive at school on time every day - by 8:40am.

-Know that you must arrive in school in full uniform each morning.
+Know that you must arrive at school each morning wearing your full school uniform.

-Know that you should reply 'good morning' to all staff that greet you on entry to school.
+Know that you should respond by saying "good morning" to any staff member who greets you on arrival.

-Know that you must hang coats, bags and PE kits on your peg with lunch bags placed on the shelf above.
+Know that you must hang your coat, bag, and PE kit on your peg and place your lunch bag on the shelf above.

-Know that you must enter the classroom quietly.
+Know that you must enter the classroom guietly and calmly.

-Know that when you enter the classroom, you must retrieve the equipment you need for the day from your tray and your iPad from the storage cabinet.
+Know that once inside the classroom, you must collect the equipment you need for the day from your tray and your iPad from the storage cabinet.